kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **ZETA**:
 Focus.
 Signs of habitation—anything recent?

-*(TANGO moves toward the desk.
+*(Tango moves toward the desk.
 His cam picks up a broken landline, stained not with dust, but with something damp.
 There are no footprints on the floor, just odd drag patterns.
 Something was moved.
 Or pulled.)*

 **TANGO**:
 This place smells like old copper and vinegar.